jamesmistry/weaveq/README.rst

 WeaveQ
 =======

-WeaveQ: A tool that pivots and joins across collections of Python objects, with special support for pivoting and joining Elasticsearch results.
+WeaveQ: A program and module for pivoting and joining across collections of Python dictionaries, with special support for pivoting and joining JSON files, CSV files and Elasticsearch resultsets.

 Introduction
 ------------